brouberol/5esheets/docs/local-development.md

 - apply the SQL migrations
 - populate the database with items, spells and development fixtures

-## Running the project without containers
+## Running the project on your host

 If you were confortable installing `poetry` and `npm` on your development machine, and managed to, then run